-Late Assignments: Late final projects will result in an assignment grade that is lowered 20% per day.
-For, example, a project that is turned in one day late and results in a grade of "100%" will be lowered to an "80%".
-Similarly, a project that is turned in two days late and results in a grade of "100%" will be lowered to "60%".
-You must submit a hard copy to me.
+Late Assignments: Late final projects will result in an assignment grade that is lowered 10% per day.
+For, example, a project that is turned in one day late and results in a grade of "100%" will be lowered to an "90%".
+Similarly, a project that is turned in two days late and results in a grade of "100%" will be lowered to "80%".
+Final projects will be submitted on Canvas.

-Productive reflections are due at the start of the following class meeting (e.g. the reflection regarding course material discussed in class on 1/23 is due 1/30).
+Productive reflections are due at the start of the following class meeting (e.g. the reflection regarding course material discussed in class on 9/3 is due 9/10).
 Late reflections will not be accepted.
 In addition, you may not write a reflection about a class meeting that you did not attend.
+Productive reflections will be turned in on Canvas.